mskd12/interactive-authentication/README.md

     2. Write a function that returns the complete maximal set for 3-credential mechanisms (See `get_complete_maximal_set()` in `three_credentials.py`)

     3. Given a probability distribution, output the best mechanism from the complete maximal set.
 We can do this for 3-credential mechanisms.
-(See `best_mechanism.py`)
+(See `find_best_mechanisms()` in `three_credentials.py`)

 Interesting or useful extensions: